1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 • Enhances equipment reliability

-By selecting the right bearing protector type, material, and maintenance schedule, companies can maximize equipment uptime, reduce lifecycle costs, and improve overall operational efficiency.
+By selecting the right bearing protector type, material, and preventive maintenance schedule, companies can maximize equipment uptime, reduce lifecycle costs, and improve overall operational efficiency.
+In pump systems that rely on critical sealing components such as a Gorman Rupp seal, integrating effective bearing protection further strengthens system reliability by minimizing lubricant loss and preventing contamination-related failures.

 Home